Adrian-2105/SortAlgorithmViewer/README.md

 at the University of Murcia; October 26, 2020.

 ## Introduction
-This project consists of a simple ordering algorithm viewer, with which it is intended that it can be a tool that facilitates the study and learning of these.
+This project consists of an sorting algorithm viewer that aims to be a tool that can facilitate the study and learning of these algorithms.

 That's the first beta version of the application, with only two sort algorithms implemented.